Updated: 2 days ago

 Paper and Labels

 I’m always trying out new paper label options.
-Lately I’ve been using this cardstock and this full sheet sticker paper.
+Lately I’ve been using this cardstock.
+It is an affordable medium weight cardstock, but you could always go thicker depending on your project.
+For printing labels, this full sheet sticker paper has been great.
+It is affordable and has held up great for daily use.
+I really like the versatility of full sheet sticker paper for printing multiple size images.
 For already cut labels, I like using Crinklee or Avery.
 For instructions on how to print, see the PDF that came with your purchase from us.
 We go into lots detail and have pictures included.

 Shipping from home